Cary Grant: Politics

 Biographer Nancy Nelson noted that Grant did not openly align himself with political causes but occasionally commented on current events.
 Grant spoke out against the blacklisting of his friend Charlie Chaplin during the period of McCarthyism, arguing that Chaplin was not a communist and that his status as an entertainer was more important than his political beliefs.
-In 1950, he told a reporter that he would like to see a female president of the United States but asserted a reluctance to comment on political affairs, believing that it was not the place of actors to do so.
+In 1950, he told a reporter that he would like to see a female president of the United States but asserted a reluctance to comment on political affairs, believing it was not the place of actors to do so.
+Grant supported Thomas Dewey in the 1944 United States presidential election, appearing at a rally at the Los Angeles Coliseum after the New York governor won the Republican nomination.

+In 1963, Grant visited Washington, D.C., and joined Attorney General Robert Kennedy on a visit to a schoolyard and a nearby junkyard, as the two considered how transforming the space into a playground might benefit the city's children.

+On December 10, 1967, Grant attended the Democratic National Committee Fundraising Dinner at the Plaza Hotel in New York City.

 In 1976, Grant made a public appearance at the Republican Party National Convention in Kansas City during which he gave a speech in support of Gerald Ford's reelection and for female equality before introducing Betty Ford onto the stage.
-A 1977 interview with Grant in The New York Times noted his political beliefs to be conservative but observed Grant did not actively campaign for candidates.
+A 1977 interview with Grant in The New York Times noted his political beliefs to be conservative but observed that Grant did not actively campaign for candidates.